 Bed sore is the most common term for Decubitus Ulcers in the UK.
 However, it's important to note that bed sores can also be caused by prolonged pressure from sitting in a chair or wheelchair.

-Pressure sore is another common term used to refer to Decubitus Ulcers in the UK.
+Pressure sore is another common term for Decubitus Ulcers in the UK.

 You will sometimes see bed sores written as bedsores with no space.

 Again, a pressure ulcer is a common term in the UK, but typically not as common as 'bed sore' or 'pressure sore'.